paylogic/developer.paylogic.com/content/articles/tests-in-paylogic.rst

 Now the question is of course, what is the difference between those two parametrization methods?
 The difference is that *pytest.mark.parametrize* will influence only the test on which it is explicitly defined, while *pytest.fixture(params=[..])* influences every test that uses this fixture.
 If you would for example define three parameters for the above client_ip fixture, then each test using this fixture will now be executed three times, once for every param.
+You are basically creating three fixtures but each time you will have different value.

 Regarding how frequently you would use *pytest.mark.parametrize* compared of *pytest.fixture(params=[...])*, it strongly depends on your code base, test code base and type of test.
 I don't think I can say anything meaningful about that in a general sense based on just our experiences.

 Fixtures for mocking